-Contingency Unexpected operation and interaction of control and protection systems Likelihood Unlikely (>5% - 20%) Increasing non-credible contingency sizes as large generators are connecting via new REZs or to existing transmission corridors.
+Contingency Unexpected operation and interaction of control schemes and protection systems Likelihood Unlikely (>5% - 20%) Increasing non-credible contingency sizes as large generators are connecting via new REZs or to existing transmission corridors.
 As more control and protection schemes are introduced, the likelihood of interaction increases.
 Potential issues for a range of credible or non-credible contingencies in the NEM depending on operating conditions.
 Impact Extreme (loss of supply to a state(s) for any duration.
 Market suspension of multiple markets for a prolonged period).
 Interaction or maloperation of SPS could cause significant impacts to the power system, potentially leading to cascading failure and loss of supply to multiple states.
 Unexpected operation of protection systems can result in large generation contingency sizes, such as seen with the loss of Loy Yang A after the trip of the Moorabool - Sydenham 500 kV lines on 13 February 2024.
 Risk conditions Increasing non-credible contingency sizes.
 Proposed new control and protection schemes for generator connections.
 Decreasing inertia and system strength.
 Existing management strategies Emerging risk, with management strategies under development.
+Existing management strategies include the Remedial Action Scheme guidelines and other related RAS management strategies already in place.
 Potential solutions Potential solutions may include: Review of Remedial Action Scheme (RAS) guidelines.
 Working groups and consultation across industry to determine appropriate risk mitigation measures.
 Study approach Desktop evaluation.
 Risk raised by AEMO, ElectraNet

-Priority Risk 4 - Increasing impacts of non-credible contingencies
+Priority Risk 4 - Increasing risks of non-credible contingencies

-As the energy transition progresses, the impact of non-credible contingency events may increase due to a range of contributing factors affecting both the likelihood and consequence of occurrence.
+As the energy transition progresses, the risks of non-credible contingency events may increase due to a range of contributing factors affecting both the likelihood and consequence of occurrence.
 There are a number of mechanisms currently in place to manage non-credible contingencies, including:

-- Emergency frequency control or remedial action schemes. - · Declaration of a protected event. - Reclassification using the indistinct events framework.
+- Emergency frequency control or remedial action schemes. - Declaration of a protected event. - Reclassification using the indistinct events framework.